Misconception #1 Laser hair removal is permanent.

 On average, the cost of laser hair removal in the smaller, bikini area is between $350 and $500.
 By contrast, the cost of treating a larger area, such as the back, averages between $600 and $900 per treatment session.
 However, treatment of the chest will only cost between $350 and $600.
 Jul 3, 2015

-At Happel Laser of Pittsburgh, the cost of laser hair removal is significantly less than this quote.
+At Happel Laser, the cost of laser hair removal is significantly less than this quote.

 At the laser franchises like Ideal Image and LaserRX in Pittsburgh, you will pay 2-3 times more than Happel Laser because they force you to buy expensive packages.